What to expect when having your beams sandblasted

 Thankfully our neighbours had their beams sandblasted a few years ago and recommended someone to us.
 He did an extensive visit, noting down all the beams, talking us through the whole process and showing pictures of previous projects (including pictures of ‘cowboy’ sandblasters and the extensive damage they caused to beams and the surrounding plaster).

 We were fully convinced and booked the job a few months in advance.
 We had to move out for the process, so it was important for us to have the dates align with school holidays and annual leave so we could stay with my parents for the week.
-We were advised not to do any decorating before hand, even though I was itching to get started, as the machine is very big, with lots of pipes that move around when in use and they can damage the walls.

 1. Empty every room where sandblasting will take place.